Kerensk1y/News_parser/README.md

 ```
 ## Project Files 📂

-This project consists of three main files, but the 't0ken.py' file mentioned earlier needs to be created manually.
-Here's a brief overview of the files:
+This project consists of three main files, but the "t0ken.py" file mentioned earlier needs to be created manually.
+Here"s a brief overview of the files:

 1. **main.py**: This file contains all the algorithms necessary for the correct functioning of the project.